 Most active preamps have a fixed gain stage with attenuation.
 Usually the attenuation is upstream from the gain, because that helps prevent input voltage clipping.
 But it has the drawback that any noise added by the attenuation potentiometer is amplified by the gain ratio.
 Furthermore, the amount of noise, which depends largely on the gain ratio, is constant regardless of the signal level.
 This means as you turn down the volume, the SNR drops with it.

 The SNR of amps and preamps is measured at full output.
 But this is misleading, since nobody actually listens at full output.
-With typical listening levels 20 dB below full output (for speakers) or 30 dB below full output (for headphones), the SNR you actually hear when listening is 20 or 30 dB less than advertised.
+When was the last time you listened to music with the volume set to full blast?
+With typical listening levels 20 to 40 dB below full output, the SNR you actually hear when listening is 20 to 40 dB less than advertised.

 In summary, at full volume a passive attenuator has no advantage.
 But at the lower levels that we actually listen, they have: